-If a replacement battery is being used for the first time or if the battery has not been used for a prolonged period, it may be necessary to connect the charger and then disconnect and reconnect it to start the charging.
+If a replacement battery is being used for the first time or if the battery has not been used for a prolonged period, it may be necessary to connect the charger, then disconnect and reconnect it to begin charging the battery.

 Unplug the charger from the electrical plug and the device when not in use.
-Do not leave fully charged battery connected to a charger, since overcharging may shorten its lifetime.
+Do not leave a fully charged battery connected to a charger, since overcharging may shorten its lifetime.
 If left unused, a fully charged battery will lose its charge over time.